WA-LHJ-Analytic-Resources/WA-DOH-CHS-Death-Files-ETL/README.md

 - `load_data_vintage()`: Loads the specified Death Statistical Annual File.
 Performs under-the-hood operations including Data Type Harmonization (all variables as character data type), adding any missing variables (that are present in other data vintages) with all values as NA, and converting standard placeholders (i.e. "" or "NA" to `NA` values).
 - `rename_variables()`: Performs Schema Harmonization (data vintage variable names --> standard variable naming convention for `harmonized_data`) using related `rename_variables_YYYY.csv` file.
 Remaining variables are organized with `state_file_number` first, then the remaining in alphabetical order.
 - `recode_variables()`: Performs Value Harmonization (data vintage variable coding --> standard variable coding convention for `harmonized_data`) using related `recode_variables_YYYY.csv` file.
 Only variable-code value pairs that are not in the standard variable coding convention for `harmonized_data` are converted.
+- `visualize_completeness()`: Creates an interactive heatmap of variable percent completeness by file year (Note: some file years may use `NA` while others may also have explicit `Unknown` values).

 **2_clean_harmonized_data.R**
 - `unify_variables()`: Takes versions of similar variables (ex: `disposition_facility_code` - `disposition_facility_name`, and `funeral_home_code` and `funeral_home_name`) that are slightly different across annual data vintages, and combines them into a singular, standardized variable in `harmonized_data`.